GregHilston/Code-Foo/Challenges/challenge_33_nim_game/README.md

 Output: false

-Explanation: If there are 6 stones in the heap, then you will never win the game.
-No matter 1, 2, or 3 stones you remove, the last 3 stones will always be removed by your friend.
+Explanation: If there are 5 stones in the heap, you remove 2 stones and no matter 1, 2, or 3 stones, you'll be able to remove the remaining.

 ## Example 7: